m-dadej/MarSwitching.jl/docs/src/man/examples/example_spx.md

 # Time-varying transition probabilites - modelling stock market

-Stock market practitioners often describes different periods as volatile or calm market conditions.
+Stock market analysts often describes different periods as volatile or calm market conditions.
 Each of these states of market are characterized by different dynamics of stock prices.
-In following example we will see that the Markov Switching models are well suited to determine not only the regime characteristics but also what determines the chance of switching between them.
+In following example we will see that the Markov Switching models are well suited to describe not only the regime characteristics but also what determines the chance of switching between them.

 We will begin by loading the weekly data of S&P 500 and VIX volatility index.
-S&P500 is arguable the most important stock market index consisting of approximately 500 largest companies in the US.
-VIX is a measure of implied (and expected) volatility of S&P500 index options.
+S&P 500 is arguable the most important stock market index consisting of approximately 500 largest companies in the US.
+VIX is an option implied measure of expected volatility of S&P500 index.
 It is often referred to as the "fear index" as it tends to increase during periods of market turmoil.
 The dataset already contains columns with lagged variables and rate of returns.

 ```jldoctest spx